-Summary: Today, what we are going to be talking about is why forecasting is so important to nonprofits.
-It’s an area that Raj has direct experience in and when I asked Raj what was one of the top things his firm talks to nonprofit clients about implementing he said forecasting
+Summary: On the Nonprofit MBA Podcast we are going to talk about why forecasting is so important for nonprofits.
+It’s an area that Raj Thakkar, from The Charter School Business Management (CSBM), has direct experience in.
+When I asked Raj what is one of the top things he talks to his nonprofit clients about it is forecasting.

 Why Forecasting is so Important to Nonprofits

 - When his firm comes in to help nonprofits 99% of the time there is no forecasting being done